 A popular topic we often get asked is about water: Do I have to use distilled water with my CPAP machine?
 What is distilled water?
 Can I use tap water?
 Or spring water?
 What is the difference?
-Do I have to use distilled water when I'm traveling?
+Do I have to use distilled water when I'm travelling?

 Learn the difference between types of water available and what you should use with your CPAP machine.

 CPAP manufacturer Resmed (who makes AirSense 10 and S9s) recommends filling your water tub with distilled water to maximize the tub's lifespan.
 Respironics (who makes DreamStation and Remstars) recommends using distilled water in your humidifier to avoid mineral deposit buildup.
-We recommend CPAP users to follow manufacturer's user manual for optimal performance of their products.
+We recommend CPAP users to follow the manufacturer's user manual for the optimal performance of their products.

-Spring water is water filtered naturally (by rocks) and contains minerals.
+Springwater is water filtered naturally (by rocks) and contains minerals.